om2804/ioBroker.adb/README.md

 With this adapter you can control some functions of your android devices:
 - custom shell command
 - start/stop an application
+- reboot

 ## Info

 Android Debug Bridge (adb) is a versatile command-line tool that lets you communicate with a device.
 The adb command facilitates a variety of device actions, such as installing and debugging apps, and it provides access to a Unix shell that you can use to run a variety of commands on a device.

 adb is included in the Android SDK Platform-Tools package.
 You can download this package with the SDK Manager, which installs it at android_sdk/platform-tools/.
 In order not to install the complete Android SDK, you can install the  Minimal ADB and Fastboot or use adbLink